MicrosoftDocs/biztalk-docs/biztalk/core/logic-app-adapter.md

 - If BizTalk Server is installed on an Azure VM, and the VM is not exposed as an HTTP endpoint, then install and configure the [on-premises data gateway](https://azure.microsoft.com/documentation/articles/app-service-logic-gateway-install/) for Logic Apps.
 Then, in Azure, [create the data gateway resource](https://azure.microsoft.com/documentation/articles/app-service-logic-gateway-connection/) to connect to your BizTalk Server.
 - If BizTalk Server is installed on an Azure VM, and the VM is exposed as an HTTP endpoint, then the gateway is not needed or used.

-### Using the NullAdapter and Logic App Adapter together
+### Using the NullAdapter and Logic App Adapter together - BizTalk Server 2016 only

 If you install the Logic App Adapter and the NullAdapter, you may see the following error: